Pentropic organisation: History

 The Pentropic organisation was trialled during exercises in 1962 and 1963.
 These exercises revealed that the battle groups' command and control arrangements were unsatisfactory, as battalion headquarters were too small to command such large units in combat situations.
 While the large Pentropic infantry battalions were found to have some operational advantages over the old tropical establishment battalions, the divisions' large number of vehicles resulted in traffic jams when operating in tropical conditions.

 The experience gained from exercises and changes in Australia's strategic environment led to the decision to move away from the Pentropic organisation in 1964.
-During the early 1960s a number of small counter-insurgency wars broke out in South East Asia, and the large Pentropic infantry battalions were ill-suited to these sorts of operations.
+During the early 1960s small counter-insurgency wars broke out in South East Asia, and the large Pentropic infantry battalions were ill-suited to these operations.
 As the US Army had abandoned its pentomic structure in 1962 and the British Army remained on the tropical establishment, the Australian Army was unable to provide forces which were suited for the forms of warfare it was likely to experience or which were organised along the same lines as units from Australia's main allies.
 In addition, concentrating the Army's limited manpower into a small number of large battalions was found to be undesirable as it reduced the number of deployable units in the Army.
 As a result of these factors the Australian Government decided to return the Army to the tropical establishment in November 1964 as part of a wide-ranging package of reforms to the Australian military, which included increasing the size of the Army.
 The Army returned to the tropical establishment in 1965, and many of the CMF battalions were re-established as independent units.